-Emergency evacuation procedures: If an evacuation from a RWU building is required due to an emergency such as a fire alarm, gas leak, natural disaster or any other reason, occupants should always remember to stay calm, do not rush, and do not panic.
-It is very important to always leave the building immediately when directed by alarm activation, RWU Alert message or other notification.
+If an evacuation from an RWU building is required due to an emergency such as a fire alarm, gas leak, natural disaster, or any other reason, occupants should always remember to stay calm, not rush, and not panic.
+It is very important to always leave the building immediately when directed by alarm activation, RWU Alert message, or other notification.
 Notify others as you are exiting the building.